Zohreh Tabatabai

 Zohreh Tabatabai is an Iranian diplomat and international business coordinator.
 She served in the United Nations as chief of the "Focal Point for women for the United Nations system" and in the International Labour Organization (ILO) in Geneva as a senior member of the Director's Cabinet and as the Director of Communications.
 After her ILO assignment, Tabatabai established Quince Partners, an enterprise dealing with communications and public relations.

 Tabatabai is represented on many NGOs, non-profit institutions, and charitable establishments which deal with human rights and women's empowerment.
 She was also a member of the End Human Trafficking Now (EHTN) campaign founded in 2006.

 Biography

-Zohreh Tabatabai, an Iranian by birth, worked initially as a diplomat for 10 years in the Ministry of Foreign Affairs of Iran.
-She then joined the United Nations (UN) in 1980 and held several key positions over a period of 20 years, including chief of the Public Services Section and three years as chief of the Focal Point for women for the United Nations system.
-She was in charge of 85 staff members who assisted her in managing the media, publicity including release of publications, web management and operation of the library.
+Zohreh Tabatabai, an Iranian by birth, worked initially as a diplomat for ten years in the Ministry of Foreign Affairs of Iran.
+She then joined the United Nations (UN) in 1980 and held several key positions over 20 years, including chief of the Public Services Section and three years as chief of the Focal Point for women for the United Nations system.
+She was in charge of 85 staff members who assisted her in managing the media, publicity including the release of publications, web management and operation of the library.
 While in the UN, she served as chief coordinator of the UN's Fiftieth Anniversary Celebration held in New York City.
 In this capacity, she formulated new strategies in public-private cooperation and coordinated with more than 100 heads of state.